Volunteering in the UK

 Chevening volunteering awards

-At the end of the year a celebration event will be organised for those who have contributed the most to volunteering activities throughout the year.
+At the end of the year a celebration event will be organised for the 40 scholars who have contributed the most time to volunteering activities throughout the year.
 Scholars can also work towards different level awards based on the total number of volunteering hours accumulated over the course of the academic year.
 There’s no obligation to earn one of these awards – we want to hear about any and all volunteering, no matter how big or small.

 - Gold Award for 100 hours